HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 15. Checkout by selecting `Continue` from the data cart in the upper-right hand corner of the screen.
 ![Screenshot of data cart on NHGIS.org](media/14.png)

+16. Accept all of the download defaults.

+17. Select `Submit`.
+> You will need to create a free login in order to checkout.
+You can create one in a new tab if you don't want to lose your data selection.